-- 1. We support recognizing agricultural education as a "priority needs" teacher shortage area.
-We also support strengthening existing pathways and seeking alternative pathways that lead to certification of qualified secondary agriculture teachers to increase the supply of qualified agriculture education teachers in New York State. - We recommend that SUNY Central should consider the importance of the Agricultural and Technical Colleges to the future viability of the agricultural industry and allocate more funds accordingly. - 3.
+- We recommend that SUNY Central should consider the importance of the Agricultural and Technical Colleges to the future viability of the agricultural industry and allocate more funds accordingly. - 2.
 When SUNY Central considers funding for Cornell's statutory colleges, the additional responsibilities of research and extension should be taken into account.
-We recommend compensation for Cornell College or Agriculture and Life Sciences (CALS) and Vet College professors to reflect their additional responsibilities, and be compensated competitively with other land grant universities. - We recommend that all teachers be made aware of the Agriculture in the Classroom Program during their college and in-service training. - We support in-state tuition rates for children of migrant farm workers who have worked in New York State for six months during the past year. - 6.
-We urge New York State to support funding to modernize the dairy facility at Alfred State College so it can become a real educational asset in promoting the future of agriculture in the region and all of New York State. - We recommend a program for new veterinarians entering large animal practices in New York to help support those veterinarians who maintain these practices today: - a.
-We support encouraging new entrants to large animal practices through the development of incentives, such as lower interest student loans, loan forgiveness programs with a required service term in New York State, other educational benefits, and/or tax credits to assist in establishing new larger animal practices. - b.
-Existing Rural Large Animal Practice (RLAP) veterinary providers who maintain a practice providing emergency and afterhours service shall receive a \$25,000 "adjustment to income" tax credit.
+We recommend compensation for Cornell College or Agriculture and Life Sciences (CALS) and Vet College professors to reflect their additional responsibilities, and be compensated competitively with other land grant universities. - 3.
+We recommend that all teachers be made aware of the Agriculture in the Classroom Program during their college and in-service training. - We support in-state tuition rates for children of migrant farm workers who have worked in New York State for six months during the past year. - 5.
+We urge New York State to support funding to modernize the dairy facility at Alfred State College so it can become a real educational asset in promoting the future of agriculture in the region and all of New York State. - 6.
+We recommend a program for new veterinarians entering large animal practices in New York to help support those veterinarians who maintain these practices today: - a.
+We support encouraging new entrants to large animal practices through the development of incentives, such as lower interest student loans, loan forgiveness programs with a required service term in New York State, other educational benefits, and/or tax credits to assist in establishing new larger animal practices. - Existing Rural Large Animal Practice (RLAP) veterinary providers who maintain a practice providing emergency and afterhours service shall receive a \$25,000 "adjustment to income" tax credit - 7.
+We support New York's agricultural and technical colleges. - 8.
+We oppose combining the presidencies of the SUNY system. - 9.
+We support adding an agriculture teacher certification pathway that allows an individual who has a bachelor degree with an Initial or Professional Teacher Certification in any of the current Career and Technical (CTE) agriculture titles (Animal Production, Science, Business, Ag Engineering and Mechanics, Plant Science, Animal Science, or Natural Resources and Ecology) and who successfully passes the Agriculture Content Specialty Test, would be granted an additional CTE certification in all agriculture areas.